Bruce Gerencser, 63, lives in rural Northwest Ohio with his wife of 42 years. He and his wife have six grown children and thirteen grandchildren.

 What’s wrong with you?

 How much time do you have?
-I have suffered with depression most of my life.
-I have Fibromyalgia, diagnosed in 1997.
+I have suffered with depression most of my adult life.
+I have fibromyalgia, diagnosed in 1997.
+I have osteoarthritis.
 Since 2007, I have had non-specific neurological problems that affect my ability to stand and walk.
 I live with daily, unrelenting pain.
 I walk with a cane and often have to use a wheelchair.

 What sports teams do you root for?

 Cincinnati Reds, Detroit Tigers, Louisville Bats, Dayton Dragons, Fort Wayne Tin Caps, Toledo Mud Hens, Cincinnati Bengals, and Ohio State football and basketball.

 Yes, I played Little League and City League baseball, and City League basketball.
 I played one year of junior high football.

 I was usually good enough to make the team, but I tended to be on the far end of the bench (except for City League basketball, where I was a starter).

 Should Pete Rose be in the Major League Baseball Hall of Fame?